dustinGodfrey/Black-Hat-Python/README.md

 ## *Black Hat Python*

-In this project I will be working through the Justin Seitz and Tim Arnold book *Black Hat Python: Python Programming for Hackers and Pentesters*.
+In this project I will be working through the Justin Seitz and Tim Arnold book *Black Hat Python: Python Programming for Hackers and Pentesters* (2nd Edition).

 I will go chapter by chapter, updating this repo with every new lesson and tool created.
 I will explain the methodology, instructions, issues, and final thoughts with each lesson.